 6) The Atlantic Ocean, formed when Europe split away from America 130 million years ago and still expanding today, will be Earth’s largest ocean at some point in the distant future.

-Sentence #5 uses a very unusual participle tense, “having run” in parallel with a present participle; you need not worry about exotic particle tenses such as “having run” on the GMAT.
+Sentence #5 uses a somewhat unusual participle tense, a perfect participle, “having run” in parallel with a present participle; perfect participle are rare on the GMAT, but they do appear.
 Sentence #6 uses a past participle in parallel with a present participle.
-Again, those are grammatically 100% correct, and there’s no reason they couldn’t appear on GMAT SC, although we have not seen any examples of this construction on the GMAT.
+Again, those are grammatically 100% correct, and there’s no reason they couldn’t appear on GMAT SC, although, again, we have not seen any examples of this construction on the GMAT.